 Sustained record of excellence in professional productivity and/or service, if required and as defined by the college.

 Titles.
-The Graduate College uses the titleLecturer for the first rank of instructional faculty.
+The Graduate College uses the titles Assistant Professor of Instruction and/or Assistant Professor of Practice for the first rank of instructional faculty.
 Departments may choose the Associate Professor/Professor of Instruction titles or Associate Professor/Professor of Practice titles, or both, for subsequent ranks.
-Departments may use these titles in conjunction with particular subject matters, if desired (e.g., Professor of Practice in School of Urban & Regional Planning; Professor of Instruction in School of Library & Information Science).
+Departments may use these titles in conjunction with particular subject matters, if desired (e.g., Professor of Practice in School of Planning and Public Affairs; Professor of Instruction in School of Library & Information Science).
 Subject matter titles shall be approved by the Graduate College and the Office of the Executive Vice President and Provost prior to initial appointment.

 Review and promotion.
 Reviews of instructional faculty shall be conducted annually according to criteria set forth in the terms of the appointment, approved by the Graduate College at the time of the initial appointment, and in compliance with applicable Graduate College and University policies.
+Their participation in the annual review of tenure-track faculty is limited to peer review of teaching if so desired and/or determined by a Department’s discipline-specific needs and accreditation expectations.
+Instructional faculty may not serve on Promotion and Tenure committees for tenure-track/tenured faculty.
 Promotion of instructional faculty shall occur during the regular faculty promotion cycle and shall follow both collegiate procedures (see Appendix A) and Procedures for Instructional Faculty Promotion Decision-Making at the University of Iowa.
 Given that promotion decisions within instructional faculty ranks do not carry the same “up or out” decision associated with tenure review, an instructional faculty member’s choice not to request promotion, or the DEO or dean’s decision not to review or promote an instructional faculty member, does not need to translate into termination of employment.
-(See OM III-10.11f Promotion.).
-Instructional faculty at the same or higher rank sought by the candidate will participate in the annual Tenured faculty will participate in the annual review and/or promotion review of instructional faculty.
+(See PM III-10.6(3)f Promotion.).
+Tenured faculty will participate in the annual review and/or promotion review of instructional faculty.

 Decisions to terminate or not to renew.
 Decisions to terminate or not to renew will follow the Instructional Faculty Policy found in the University’s Operations Manual (See III.10.g.
 Decisions to terminate or not to renew).